vintagedaddyo/MyBB-_Plugin-NewThreads/README.md

 To upload plugin. extract the zip and upload the contents within "Upload" to the root forum folder and activate the plugin.

-Visit http://www.website.com/forum(dir)/new.php to create a new topic and select from a list of all the forums to select the forum to post the ne thread in!
+Visit http://www.website.com/forum(dir)/new.php to create a new topic and select from a list of all the forums to select the forum to post the new thread in!

 Regards!